Binna Burra Cultural Landscape: History

 On Friday afternoon, 6 September 2019, all guests and staff at Binna Burra Lodge were evacuated as a major bushfire advanced on Beechmont and Lamington National Park.
 Early on Sunday morning, 8 September 2019, the bushfire devastated the heritage listed lodge and cabins and caused damage to two of the Skylodge buildings.
 A majority of the Skylodges survived the fire, as well as the camp ground, the tea-house, groom's Cottage, the Barn, the Pottery Shed and the one cabin opposite the Barn.
 Major roadworks were undertaken and were scheduled for completion in March 2020, but this was continuously pushed out until the end of August 2020.
 The remaining assets of Binna Burra were initially planned to be reopened in April, then May, then June, then July, then August and then September 2020.
 Controlled road access occurred after the first visitors returned to the Binna Burra side of Lamington National Park on 1 September 2020.

+Established after the 2019 bushfire devastation at Beechmont and Binna Burra, BINNA BURRA FOUNDATION LIMITED is an Australian Public Company, registered with the Australian Business Number (ABN): 87639027419 and Australian Company Number: 639027419.
+It was incorporated on 11 February 2020 and was added to the ABN register on 11 February 2020, the same date it was registered for Goods and Services Tax (GST).

 On 8 September 2020, to mark the one year anniversary of the bushfire, Scenic Rim Regional Council Mayor, Greg Christensen joined Binna Burra Chairperson, Steve Noakes and Uncle Ted representing the Yugumbeh language traditional owners for a healing/smoking ceremony and the opening of the Bushfire Gallery in the Barn.
+In September 2020, the Bushwalker's Bar was opened at Groom's Cottage.
+A year later it became part of the 'Bushwalker's Precinct' that included the Bushwalkers Bunkhouse, the Heritage Reading room and Australia's most detailed chronology of incorporated Bushwalking Clubs/Associations from all states.New Bushwalker’s Bar at Binna Burra.

+In May 2021, for the first time in the nine decades Binna Burra Lodge had more women than men on its Board of Directors.
+Also in September 2021, Binna Burra was selected as a finalist in the Resilient Australia Awards for its response and recovery efforts over the past two years since the devastating bushfire destroyed the heritage listed lodge on Sunday 8 September 2019.

+In November 2021, Dr Renata Buziak was appointed as the inaugural ‘Artist-in-Residence’ on the Binna Burra Cultural Landscape, honouring the legacy of the eminent Queensland artist, Vida Lahey (1882–1968), painter and sister of Romeo Lahey, the co-founder of the National Parks Association of Queensland and Binna Burra Lodge.